Post Date: May 26, 2022

 ⇨ Develops plans and budgets to evaluate VIHFA’s programs and to assess the property and loan portfolios, in order to advance affordable housing options, determine the highest and best use of each property, assess the long-term feasibility of each project/property, determine the need to rehabilitate, improve loan portfolio performance, and address other asset management matters on an ongoing basis.

-⇨ Participates in national and regional organizations, including stateside and Caribbean regional organizations, attends Board-approved conferences, and maintains a working knowledge of best business practices and significant national and regional trends and developments in matters within the scope of the agency.
+⇨ Participates in national and regional organizations, attends Board-approved conferences, and maintains a working knowledge of best business practices and significant national and regional trends and developments in matters within the scope of the agency.

 ⇨ Oversees the administration, implementation, and management of the Authority’s Disaster Recovery Programs and Services to include the Community Development Block Grant – Disaster Recovery (CDBG-DR)/CDBG-DR Mitigation (MIT) Programs, with respect to the CBDG-DR funds received in the aftermath of Hurricanes Irma and Maria.
 Responsibilities include serving as an expert on policy and regulatory issues and serving as primary liaison between the USVI CDBG-DR Program Team, HUD and other appropriate local and federal entities.